Ürkmez Dam

-It was reported by İzSu, the Water and Sewage Authority of İzmir Metropolitan Municipality, that mid January 2024, the water occupancy rate of the dam reservoir amounted to 28.58% compared to the same time in the previous year with 39.12%.
+It was reported by İzSu, the Water and Sewage Authority of İzmir Metropolitan Municipality, that in mid-January 2024, the water occupancy rate of the dam reservoir amounted to 28.58% compared to the same time in the previous year with 39.12%.

 Drinking Water Treatment Plant

 The drinking water treatment plant was projected in 1992, and went in operation on 2 July 2004.
-It is operated by IzSu, the water and Sewage Authority of İzmir Metropolitan Municipality.
+It is operated by İzSu, the water and Sewage Authority of İzmir Metropolitan Municipality.

-As long as the height of the reservoir water is more trhan 26 m, water runs to the water purification plant without the need for pumping.
+As long as the height of the reservoir water is more than 26 m, water runs to the water purification plant without the need for pumping.
 When the water height drops under the 26 m-level, four pumps of 11 kW each are activated to transfer water in a pipeline of 400 mm diameter to the water treatment plant, which is about 900 m away.
 The plant can supply 109 L/s.